way2pramil/way2pramil/README.md

 ### What I'm building now

-**[PCBtools.xyz](https://pcbtools.xyz)** — Open-source tools for hardware engineers who are tired of clunky workflows.
+- 🔭 **[KiNotes](https://github.com/way2pramil/KiNotes)** — Open-source, Local First Smart Notes live inside KiCad (Because I kept losing my design decisions in random text files.)

-**KiNotes** — Engineering notes that live inside KiCad.
-Because I kept losing my design decisions in random text files.
+- 🧰 **[PCBtools.xyz](https://pcbtools.xyz)** —  PCB resource hub (because the ecosystem is chaos) for hardware engineers who are tired of clunky workflows

-- 🔭 I'm currently working on **KiNotes** — engineering notes that live inside KiCad
+- 🚀 More tools coming — built by someone who actually has to use them
-- 🌱 I'm currently learning **AI-assisted hardware design workflows** and building tools at PCBtools.xyz
+- 🌱 I'm currently learning **AI-assisted design workflows** and building tools and missing links on PCBtools.xyz
-- 👯 I'm looking to collaborate on **open-source KiCad plugins** and **hardware engineering tools**
+- 👯 I'm looking to collaborate on **open-source plugins** and **hardware engineering tools**
-- 🤔 I'm looking for help with **spreading the word about KiNotes** to the KiCad community
+- 🤔 I'm looking for help with  **new featurs to add inside KiNotes** , **spreading the word about KiNotes** to the KiCad community
 - 💬 Ask me about **PCB design, BOM optimization, ultra-low power IoT, motor controllers, or why your design costs too much**
 - 📫 How to reach me: **pramil.wakchaure@gmail.com** | [pcbtools.xyz](https://pcbtools.xyz) | [Upwork](https://www.upwork.com/freelancers/pramil)
 - ⚡ Fun fact: **I once automated a water treatment plant for the Government of Maharashtra during a Chief Minister Fellowship.
 Learned that government deadlines are... flexible.**